 The furthest two hides (named Waderscrape and Shallow Water) are about 15-20 minutes’ walk down following the path.
 These are the best places to see the iconic ospreys from during the spring and summer months (although keep an eye out for water voles, water rail and kingfisher, too).
 Our star pair – Maya and 33(11) – nest out in the middle of Manton Bay, surrounded by water.
 Waderscrape Hide has volunteers in the hide throughout the season, ready to answer any questions and help you make the most of your experience.
 Depending on the time of year, you might see them mating, sitting on their eggs, catching or delivering fish to each other, perched on the poles or protecting the nest from gulls, cormorants and even other ospreys!
 When the chicks have fledged, there may be as many as five or six ospreys in the area!
 Listen for their distinctive call, watching them soaring around and enjoy sharing in their magical spectacle – a sight that would have been almost impossible to see twenty years ago in the Midlands!

-In spring, you can also see great crested grebes can be seen doing their elegant synchronised mating dance while buzzard and red kite fly over the woods beyond the nest.
+In spring, you may also see great crested grebes doing their elegant synchronised mating dance while buzzard and red kite fly over the woods beyond the nest.
 Wildfowl swim in the bay in spring, and when the water levels fall in late summer, the area is taken over by wading birds feeding on the exposed mud.